bradbrownjr/radiomail.info/README.md

 # Requirements
 - Remote operator emails the application's address with a command, application, and values in the subject; body is not required and encouraged to be left blank or as small as possible
-- Applicaiton will poll for new email w/ SMTP every X minutes, ~~or watch the mailer spool's folder for new content~~
+- Applicaiton will poll for new email w/ SMTP every X minutes
 - For each *new* email run the appropriate function to respond to the command contained within the subject, and mark the email read or delete it (probably cleanest to delete them upon use)
 - If an application command's value isn't entered and there is no default, an error response should be provided, and the email marked for deletion
+- Applications will be individual modules, to be included in the respective processor / poller script, to facilitate reuse across pollers; each module will contain variables to populate the ``help {command}`` requests
-- For each, log the time, sender, subject, and body of request to /var/log/radiomailinfo.log
+- For each, log the time, sender, subject, and body of request to /var/log/radiomailinfo.log (this can be accomplished at cron.d by funneling stdout to /var/log/radiomail.log)
+- Stretch: APRS gateway / APRS-IS API interface
 - Stretch: A telnet, AXIP, or API interface for packet radio
-- Stretch: APRS gateway / APRS-IS API interface

 # Todo
 - [X] Build command list